FPGA vs Microcontroller: Which One Is Better?

 FPGAs and microcontrollers are recommended as part of a more extensive system.
 You can program them in high-level languages such as VHDL or Verilog.

-In addition, most FPGAs support some form of the memory interface, allowing them to access external memory devices such as flash memory or SRAM chips through an I/O bus interface.
+In addition, most FPGAs support some form of memory interface, allowing them to access external memory devices such as flash memory or SRAM chips through an I/O bus interface.

 Differences Between FPGA and Microcontroller